-The report also sets out major programmes and projects which are scheduled to be commenced or completed in the 2010/11 financial year and identifies known and potential obstacles to implementing the RLTS.
+The report also sets out major programmes and projects which are scheduled to be commenced or completed in the 2010/11 financial year.

 1. Introduction

 1.1 Statutory context

 Land Transport Management Act 2003

 The Land Transport Management Act 20031 requires every regional council to establish a Regional Transport Committee (RTC).
 The primary responsibility of the RTC is to prepare a Regional Land Transport Strategy (RLTS) to set the strategic direction for a region's land transport network.
 Every RLTS must contribute to the overall aim of achieving an affordable, integrated, safe, responsive and sustainable land transport system.